asimpson691/TAG-frontend-tests/README.md

 ## Jest with Supertest <a name="jest-with-supertest"></a>
 `backend-test-frameworks/apiTests/jest-supertest.spec.js`
 [Supertest](https://www.npmjs.com/package/supertest) at first glance adds some syntactic sugar over what [Jest with fetch](#jest-with-fetch) achieves.
 There may be more supertest though - I haven't delved that deep.

+# Unit and Component test frameworks
+## Vitest <a name="vitest"></a>
+`backend-test-frameworks/tests/vitest`
+Incredibly simpler to setup than Jest when working with Typescript and ESM modules - it just works without the finicky config that Jest needs.